-Free range corn-fed British chicken
+Waitrose & Partners No.1 free range corn-fed British chicken

-Organic free range British chicken
+Waitrose Duchy Organic free range British chicken

-A Waitrose spokesperson said: "We are delighted with this result which is in line with seasonal expectations.
-Because we know that the prevalence of campylobacter is reduced over a product's shelf life, we have ensured our sampling is random and have adhered throughout the survey to the FSA testing protocol.
+'Our testing regime is rigorous and because we know that the prevalence of campylobacter is reduced over a product's shelf life, we have ensured our sampling is random and have adhered throughout the survey to the FSA testing protocol.

 We only source our chicken from carefully selected UK family farms that we know and trust and we continue to work hard to ensure that the poultry they supply are raised in the very best welfare conditions at low stocking densities.

-In partnership with our processor, we have developed a cutting edge end to end process to reduce Campylobacter in our supply chain.
+In partnership with our processor, we have developed a cutting edge end to end process to reduce campylobacter in our supply chain.

-On farm - Our work on farm is focused on those areas that have had the most significant and consistent impact on Campylobacter levels.
+On farm: Our work on farm is focused on those areas that have had the most significant and consistent impact on campylobacter levels.
 Specifically:

 In addition, we have trained all our farmers and catching teams in biosecurity measures and installed communication boards in all our poultry houses, further enforcing communication and industry-leading bio-security practices.
 All farms are audited every crop cycle by a central audit team to monitor compliance.
 We regularly monitor compliance in this area.

-Through a non-invasive method of on farm testing we have found that increasing the number of days between ‘thin’ (when a proportion of birds are removed from the flock) and ‘clear’ (when the whole flock is taken from the poultry house for processing) increases the risk of Campylobacter colonisation at higher levels.
+Days between ‘thin’ and ‘clear’: Through a non-invasive method of on farm testing we have found that increasing the number of days between ‘thin’ (when a proportion of birds are removed from the flock) and ‘clear’ (when the whole flock is taken from the poultry house for processing) increases the risk of campylobacter colonisation at higher levels.

-Our farmers and their teams receive regular training to ensure they operate to the very highest hygiene standards.
+Training: Our farmers and their teams receive regular training to ensure they operate to the very highest hygiene standards.
 Hygiene best-practice information boards have been put in place at all our supplying farms.

-We are working with researchers from the UK and internationally to share best practice in areas that we believe will bring significant benefit including improved management of water drinkers on farm and improved management of the environment in our chicken houses.
+Benchmarking learning: We are working with researchers from the UK and internationally to share best practice in areas that we believe will bring significant benefit including improved management of water drinkers on farm and improved management of the environment in our chicken houses.

-Our supply facilities operate to the highest hygiene standards and have optimised procedures including lairage, module crate washing and inside/outside washer efficacy.
+Optimising procedures: Our supply facilities operate to the highest hygiene standards and have optimised procedures including lairage, module crate washing and inside/outside washer efficacy.

 Neck flap removal:

-We remove the neck flap from processed birds as our research suggests that this is an area where Campylobacter may become concentrated.
+We remove the neck flap from processed birds as our research suggests that this is an area where campylobacter may become concentrated.

 Process flow changes have been implemented in the packing areas of all our supply factories to segregate unsealed and sealed packs.
-This minimises the possibility of Campylobacter being transferred to the outside of packs.
+This minimises the possibility of campylobacter being transferred to the outside of packs.

-We have a range of oven ready birds sold in a ‘ready to roast bag’ which are ideal for customers who would rather not handle raw chicken – we were pioneers of this approach.
+Packaging: We have a range of oven ready birds sold in a ‘ready to roast bag’ which are ideal for customers who would rather not handle raw chicken – we were pioneers of this approach.

-We know that the way raw chicken is handled and cooked at home is key to food safety and that is why we have worked hard to inform customers of the importance of proper awareness in the kitchen:
+Work with customers: We know that the way raw chicken is handled and cooked at home is key to food safety and that is why we have worked hard to inform customers of the importance of proper awareness in the kitchen:

-Work with industry – We play an active role in industry-wide research on Campylobacter:
+Work with industry: We play an active role in industry-wide research on campylobacter: